Skip to Main Content

 Having successfully completed this section you should be able to

-• Articulate what is meant by academic integrity and plagiarism.
+• Articulate what is meant by academic responsibility.

 • Articulate the rationale for referencing, be able to create a reference and be aware that there are different referencing styles.